tony-reddington/goodfoodmood/README.md

 ```
 echo web: python app.py > Procfile
 ```
-3. One the Procfile has been created you access the file and delete the empty line at the bottom and save the file to avoid any issues.
+3. One the Procfile has been created, access the file and delete the empty line at the bottom and save the file to avoid issues.
 3. Proceed to the [Heroku](https://id.heroku.com/login) website where you should log in and click "New" then "Create new app" and then proceed to selecting the closest region to you.
-4. Proceed to the "Deploy" at the top, then to "Deploy method".
+4. Proceed to the "Deploy" nav link at the top, then to "Deploy method".
 Once found, select the github button.
 Link to GitHub by entering your website repo name and clicking search and connect.
-5. Click "Setting" on the top navbar and scroll to "Config Vars" then click the "Reveal Config Vars" button.
+5. Click "Settings" on the top navbar and scroll to "Config Vars" then click the "Reveal Config Vars" button.
-6. Copy the key and value pairs from your IDE env file and enter into the fields provided and click "Add".
+6. Copy the key, value pairs from your IDE env file and enter into the fields provided on Heroku.
 7. Proceed back to your terminal and add and commit the requirements.txt file and push to GitHub.
-8. Once these steps are completed, go back to Heroku and click "Deploy" and scroll down to "Automatic deploys" then proceed and click "Enable Automatic Deploys"
+8. Once these steps are completed, go back to Heroku and click "Deploy" and scroll down to "Automatic deploys" section then proceed and click "Enable Automatic Deploys"
 9. You should then recieve a message stating that your app has been succesfully deployed.

 ## Credits